jorisvandenbossche/course-python-data/notebooks/case4_air_quality_analysis.md

 data.head()
 ```

 In principle this is not a tidy dataset.
 The variable that was measured is the NO2 concentration, and is divided in 4 columns.
-Of course those measurements were made at different stations, so one could interpet it as separate variables.
-But in any case, such format typically does not work well with `plotnine` which expects a pure tidy format.
+Of course those measurements were made at different stations, so one could interpret it as separate variables.
+But in any case, such format does not always work well with libraries like `seaborn` which expects a pure tidy format.

 Reason to not use a tidy dataset here:

-* bigger memory use
+* smaller memory use
 * timeseries functionality like resample works better
 * pandas plotting already does what we want when having different columns for *some* types of plots (eg line plots of the timeseries)